 If God says something is irrelevant—meaningless to Him—then all the popular customs, Bible-quoting and righteous talk of humans cannot somehow override that.
 And what’s more, sooner or later, human religious inventions will fail to satisfactorily explain the spiritual questions for which we seek answers.

 Human explanations cannot satisfy spiritual voids, and people will eventually start looking elsewhere for relevancy.
-Like they are today.
+As they are today.

-Two: Most people eventually stop eating bad fruit.
-They may move on to other bad fruit, but move on they will.
+They may move on to other bad fruit, but move on, they will.

 Jesus had a lot to say about fruit when He came on the scene some 2,000 years ago.
 The mainstream religious institutions and teachers of the day smugly assumed they were leading people to God, but to Jesus they had long ago become irrelevant.